rufig/spf/docs/intro.en.md

   some other words is performed by the spf kernel itself and thus is not affected with this option)
 * `TRUE TO ?C-JMP` enables recursion tail-call optimization (experimental, disabled by default, may not work in some cases)
+* `FALSE TO VECT-INLINE?` disables direct compilation of vector calls

 **NB**: If your program starts behaving in a strange way, try to temporarily turn off the optimizer using `DIS-OPT`, probably (very unlikely!) you